harvardartmuseums/api-docs/person.md

 `GET /person/PERSON_ID` will get detailed info about a specific person.

+**alphasort** describes the form of the persons name to be used for sorting names alphabetically This often takes the form of "lastname, firstname" and is our preferred way to sort names.

+**displayname** describes the form of persons name used for display purposes This often takes the form of "firstname lastname" and is our preferred way to display names.

 Some fields contain numeric values that have special meaning and can help connect our records to other data sets.
 Not all records have these fields because we couldn't always find a match.

 **ulan_id** contains the identifier for the matching entry in the [ULAN](http://www.getty.edu/research/tools/vocabularies/ulan/) vocabulary